rhko/other-we-task-points/README.md

 #Point 2 (Refactoring)
-  * Refactor index action
+  * Refactor index action:
         pass posts directly on view instead of variable creation and use pagination for better performance
-  * Refactor store action
+  * Refactor store action:
         create FormRequest for seperate validation logic,
         And use mass assignment to create post with validated data if validation passes, And flash message to notify that create proccess success